 - Bachelor of Arts (BA) focuses more on the arts, such as the humanities and liberal arts

 - Bachelor of Science (BS) with greater emphasis on concentration courses and practical skills

 - Bachelor of Fine Arts (BFA) pertain to the performance and creative arts, such as theater and painting

 There are also less typical programs like the Bachelor of Applied Arts and Sciences (BAAS), a completion degree characterized by traditional college education and technical education.

-For another thing, the duration of bachelor’s degree programs is four years of full-time study for traditional and online formats.
+For another thing, the duration of a bachelor’s degree program is four years of full-time study for traditional and online formats.
 However, there are accelerated programs that take only two to three years!
 The shorter duration is possible through the transfer of credits, shorter terms, and a higher number of credits earned in a single term.

 But there are also valid concerns about online learning.
 First, is it as effective as classroom-based learning?
 Yes, of course, it is, and there are studies to prove it.
 The reasons cited included more control over study time and pace, more work-life-studies balance, and more time for reflection.
 The best online students also tend to be self-motivated individuals.

 Second, isn’t cheating so much easier in online courses?
 This is a misplaced concern since many factors prevent widespread cheating among online students.
 These include strict anti-cheating procedures and technologies: